Skip to main content

 docker compose ps

-Test the API health endpoint:
+Test the public health endpoint:

 curl http://localhost/api/health